rdmurphy/frames/README.md

 // 1.
 Sends the initial frame's content height
 // 2.
 Sets up an one-time listener to send the height on load
 // 3.
 Sets up a listener to send the height every time the frame resizes
 // 4.
+Sets up an event listener that notifieds the parent window once it's ready
+// 5.
 Sets up an interval to send a new height update every 300ms initFrameAndPoll();
 ```